clarkjoao/clarkjoao/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm [Luis Clark](https://www.linkedin.com/in/joaoluisclark/), a Software Developer.

-I'm a **Brazilian developer** 🇧🇷 who loves exploring technology and accepting challenges.
+I'm [Luis Clark](https://www.linkedin.com/in/joaoluisclark/), a Software Developer who love's to learn and apply new skills and knowledge to solve problems and challenges.

-- I like working with https server, tcp/udp servers, bots, scripts;
-- I recently became interested in the web3 dev community and I'm looking forward to learn more;
-- Currently I work mainly with **JavaScript** and its amazing frameworks, my favorites are **NextJs** and **NestJS**;
+With about 6 years of experience in IT, I am proficient in technologies such as Node.js, React.js, React Native and Express.js.
+I have a solid background in front-end and back-end development and i feel comfortable working with languages such as Javascript, Java and SQL/No SQL databases.

+Recently, I expanded my knowledge in Web3 development using BlockChain and SmartContracts and currently, I'm looking for improve my skill at Software Architecture and Maintenance.

 if you want to be keep up to date with my adventures, or want to invite-me to a new challenge, follow me everywhere.